gajajarosz/hidden-structure/README.txt

 3-4 are different learning models that I haven’t published and don’t work as well.

 SPEED-UP?
 - set this to 0.
-If you set it to 1, this will try to increase learning rate for learning model 1.
+If you set it to 1, this will try to increase learning rate for learning model 1. \\TODO: remove

 VERBOSE?
 - setting this to 0 will suppress most of the output making things run faster if all you care about is the final grammar.
-If you want it to print progress, set this to 1.
+If you want it to print progress, set this to 1. \\TODO: add to STOTEM too

 To run STOTEM, use this syntax at the command prompt.
 You may want to redirect the output to a file or pipe it to less.